IMDEANetworksWNG/UbiLocate/README.md

 ss means number of spatial streams (recommended values 1 or 4) and packets means the number of packets to send

-NOTE: Every bash file is configured with the login and pass from as imdea.
+NOTE1: Every bash file is configured with the login and pass from as imdea.
 Please change it.
 The variable are at the beggining of every file us and pw:
 ```
 # ssh logins